csisztaiarnold/deepl_cli_translator/README.md

 The main reason I created this small program is because I wanted to translate a couple of subtitle files painlessly from the command line.

-Since DeepL makes a much better/natural translation than Google Translate and offers a free tier with a montlhy limit of 500000 characters (which is more than enough for a couple of translations I need) - I decide to use it's Translator API for this purpose.
+Since DeepL makes a much better/natural translation than Google Translate and offers a free tier with a monthly limit of 500000 characters (which is more than enough for a couple of translations I need, but of course, if you use a paid package on DeepL, and increased character limit will apply) - I decided to use it's Translator API.

 It's also handy for fast and small string translations when I don't want to use Google Translate.

-Of course, if you use a paid package on DeepL, and increased character limit will apply.

-Supports only textual (`.txt`) files or strings!
+Supports only textual (`.txt`) files or string inputs!

 ## Features